-Extended Internal Rate of Return is short for XIRR.
-It is like a calculator that helps you figure out how much your money has grown, considering you’re investing or withdrawing at different times.
+Extended Internal Rate of Return or XIRR is a calculator that helps you figure out how much your money has grown, considering you’re investing or withdrawing at different times.
 It’s a simple way to measure your returns when cash flow is irregular.

 XIRR is a tool for calculating the true profit in terms of the percentage of your investment in mutual funds when you don’t invest all your money at once.
 People often invest in mutual funds through SIPs (Systematic Investment Plans), where they put in a small amount every month, or they might add lump sums and withdraw some money later.